Privacy Settings

 • Things to know:

 The Swiss Travel Pass comes in versions of 3, 4, 8 and 15 days.
-There is also a continuous pass and a flex option which allows you to travel the chosen number of days within a month (very handy for those staying in one place much longer than in others)
+There is also a continuous pass and a flex option, which allows you to travel the chosen number of days within a month (convenient for those staying in one place much longer than in others).

-Switzerland is certainly expensive when compared to the rest of Europe.
+Switzerland is undoubtedly expensive when compared to the rest of Europe.
 To help with the budget, you can opt for apartments in Switzerland instead of hotels.
-Apartments can accommodate more people per unit and also have a kitchenette, which makes it comfortable to cook a few meals or have some grocery-bought-meals instead of going to restaurants
+Apartments can accommodate more people per unit and also have a kitchenette, which makes it comfortable to cook a few meals or have some grocery-bought meals instead of going to restaurants.

 Even though the Swiss Franc is the official currency, the Euro is accepted everywhere.
-Just keep in mind, that even if you pay Euro, change is always returned in Swiss Francs.
+Remember that even if you pay a Euro, change is always returned in Swiss Francs.

-Euro coins are not accepted at most places.
-However, there are a few shops at the airport that do accept them.
+Euro coins are not accepted in most places.
+However, a few shops at the airport do.